Everything You Need To Know To Set Up a 100% Foreign-owned Company in Vietnam

 Buying a ready-made business

 Apart from starting a company from scratch, you can also purchase a shelf company and start doing business in a matter of days.
-A shelf company is a local, ready-to-go company where all required documents and procedures have already been taken care of.
-Therefore, this is the fastest method to set up your investment and start generating profit.
-Once you have obtained the entity, it can also be converted into a 100% foreign-owned company.
+A shelf company is a pre-established local company that has already completed all the necessary documents and procedures.
+Therefore, it represents the fastest method to initiate your investment and commence profit generation.
+Once you acquire the entity, you can also convert it into a 100% foreign-owned company.

 Bottom line